tanpengsccd/qmk_firmware/keyboards/alf/dc60/keymaps/poker61keys/readme.md

-# The default keymap for dc60
+# The poker keymap for dc60

+‘Fn’ changed to ’win‘ or ’cmd‘